Kynetics/meta-warpx/README.md

-# meta-wtc2016
+# meta-warpx

-This layer provides complete headless and headfull demo images to reproduce the setup on display on the Warp board at Wearables TechCon 2016.
+This layer provides complete headless and headfull demo images to reproduce the setup on display on the Warp board.

 The headless image includes several useful util, debugging and development tools such as filesystem utils, i2c-tools, spitools, python and git.
 The